majiday/text-generation-language-models/README.md

-# Creating the README.md file content for the given explanation and instructions

-readme_content = """
 # Text Generation using Transformer and RNN

 This repository contains a script that implements a text generation model using a combination of a Transformer encoder and an RNN.
 The model is trained on a given text corpus and can generate text based on a provided start sequence.